 How will you contribute?

 We are looking for a highly motivated young scientist who will take part in the development of an innovative plasma process for lunar minerals refinement.
 He will drive, in collaboration with the prototyping team, the development of a highly energetic reducing high density plasma process that aims at modifying the regolith to be used as powder for additive manufacturing processing.
 To do so, regolith simulants will be injected into the high temperature plasma plume produced by a microwave plasma.
 The plasma process objective is both: - Reducing of the regolith oxygen content; - Modifying the regolith morphology (spheroidization) to adapt it to additive manufacturing process.

 - Design and implement, in collaboration with the prototyping team, a plasma metallurgical process that efficiently leads to reduction and spheroidization

 - Study and optimise the process to reach a high reduction yield and desired powder morphology (plasma power, pressure, gas composition)

 - Implement plasma diagnostics to manage the process (OES) and analytical techniques to chemically and physically characterise regolith and powders (TEM, SEM, XPS, ... )

 - Identify knowledge gaps and critical technologies for this specific area and support the technological cooperation between ESRIC and MRT research teams

 - Collaborate with additive manufacturing expert of LIST regarding the powder requirements

-Is your profile described below?
-You think you are our future colleague?
+Is Your profile described below?
+Are you our future colleague?
 Apply now!

 - PhD in a field related to materials chemistry, plasma processes or powder metallurgy;